bravojuandb/classicbook-etl-pipeline/README.md

 - Cleaned, stripped, and stored paragraphs in plain text files

 ### 2. Transformation
+- Aligned each book of The Imitation of Christ manually, treating them as separate units
-- Manual alignment of Latin and English paragraphs
+- Latin and English paragraphs were carefully reviewed and matched to ensure semantic fidelity
-- Converted into a tab-separated values file (`kempis_bilingual.tsv`)
-- Ensured consistent paragraph IDs and clean formatting
+- Prepared each book for loading into SQL
+- Each book is saved as an individual TSV file (e.g., book1_aligned.tsv)

 ### 3. Load
 - Designed and created PostgreSQL schema